CloudHight/SRE-Lab-2/newreadme.md

 ### 4.6 Deploy Grafana for Visualization

-Grafana provides dashboards for metrics, logs, and traces.

-**Why Grafana?** It's the de facto standard for observability dashboards, supporting multiple data sources.
+Grafana is already deployed as part of the Loki Helm chart in step 4.2.
+Access it as described there.

-If not using the Loki Helm Grafana, deploy separately:
+If you need a separate Grafana instance, deploy it separately:

 ```bash
 helm install grafana stable/grafana --namespace observability
 ```

-Access and configure as above.

 **Create Dashboards:**
 - Import pre-built dashboards for Kubernetes, Prometheus, etc.